Menopausal Weight Gain, causes and treatment options

 Cardio Training

 Aerobic exercises work your heart and lungs and increase your cardiovascular health.
 I almost always recommend low-impact activities for beginners, those returning to exercise after being away, and seniors to reduce the stress on the body and the risk of injury.
-Swimming, biking, walking, and dancing are all great choices, and you can enjoy them alone or with a partner.
+Swimming, biking, walking, and dancing are great choices; you can enjoy them alone or with a partner.

 Exercise Tips